gconnect/rsvp-dapp/README.md

 Run `npm install` to install all required dependencies.

 # Login with Unstoppable
-Integration with login with unstoppable can be found here `src/api/login.js`
+Integration with login with unstoppable can be found here `src/api/login.js`.
+To get your clientID follow this [guide](https://docs.unstoppabledomains.com/login-with-unstoppable/login-integration-guides/login-client-configuration/#rules-for-redirect-uris)

 # LICENSE
 Distributed under the MIT License.
 See for more information LICENSE